ubinexus/sonic-utilities/doc/Command-Reference.md

 3) Add the newly required ACL rules into file2.json.
 4) Modify the existing ACL rules (that require changes) in file2.json.

-NOTE: If any ACL rule that is already available in file1.json is required even after this command execution, such rules should remain unalterted in file2.json.
+NOTE: If any ACL rule that is already available in file1.json is required even after this command execution, such rules should remain unaltered in file2.json.
 Don't remove them.
 Note that "incremental" is working like "full".

 When "--session_name" optional argument is specified, command sets the session_name for the ACL table with this mirror session name.
 It fails if the specified mirror session name does not exist.